Gmod4phun/sbox-stargate-code/README.md

 # S&Box Stargate project for S&Box (Code)
+This is the code part of the project, built with the Scene System.
+Assets are currently available from the addon-version branch of the sbox-stargate repo.

+## Sandbox Stargate project for S&Box
 Stargates and various things from the whole Stargate universe for S&Box

-## Sandbox Stargate project for S&Box

 ### Credits
 * Gmod4phun - Main Dev